General Jean-Gabriel Marchand

 Pronunciation:

-After some administrative positions, in late 1803 Marchand took command of the 2nd Brigade of Dupont's division in the camp of Montreuil, which in 1805 become the 1st Division of Ney's VI Corps.
-During the campaigning of 1805, Marchand distinguished himself at Haslach, Albeck, and Dürenstein , and received a promotion to général de division in December.
-The next year he took command of Loison's division in VI Corps, and with this division fought at Jena, took part in the siege of Magdebourg, and fought at Soldau.
-In 1807 he fought at Depen and led his division into action at Friedland, earning a Grand Eagle of the Legion of Honor afterwards for his performance.
+After serving in some administrative positions, in late 1803 Marchand took command of the 2nd Brigade of Dupont's division in the camp of Montreuil, which in 1805 became Marshal Ney's VI Corps.
+During the campaign of 1805 Marchand distinguished himself at Haslach, Albeck, and Dürenstein , and he received a promotion to général de division in December.
+The next year he replaced Loison in command of the 1st Division in VI Corps and with this division he fought at Jena, took part in the siege of Magdeburg, and fought at Soldau.
+In 1807 he fought at Depen and led his division into action at the Battle of Friedland.
+A month later he was awarded the Grand Eagle of the Legion of Honor.

-Made a Count of the Empire in 1808, Marchand then became the interim commander of VI Corps while Ney was gone, and led the corps to Mainz.
-After VI Corps arrived in Spain, he took command of the 1st Division, and fought at Mayorga.
-After taking part in the pursuit of the English Army under General Moore, he was victorious at Puebla de la Tribe.
-In mid-1809 he took command of VI Corps again, and was beaten at Tamamès.
-In 1810 he took part in the sieges of Ciudad-Rodrigo and Almeida, and then fought at Busaco.
-The next year he fought at Redinha, Chao de Lamas, and Fuentes de Onoro before returning to France.
+Made a Count of the Empire in 1808, Marchand then became the interim commander of VI Corps while Ney was gone and he led the corps to Mainz.
+VI Corps was then sent to Spain and after it arrived there Marchand took command of the 1st Division and he fought at Mayorga.
+After taking part in the pursuit of the British Army under General Moore, Marchand was victorious at Puebla de la Tribe.
+In mid-1809 he took command of VI Corps again and he was beaten at Tamamès and then in December he resumed command of his division.
+In 1810 he took part in the sieges of Ciudad Rodrigo and Almeida and then he served at Bussaco .
+The next year he served at Redinha, Chao de Lamas, and Fuentes de Oñoro before returning to France.

-After Napoleon's abdication, the Bourbons left him in charge of the military division at Grenoble.
-With Napoleon's return from Elba, Marchand tried unsuccessfully to stop Napoleon at Grenoble.
+After Napoleon's abdication in April of 1814, the restored Bourbons left Marchand in charge of the military division at Grenoble.
+With Napoleon's return from Elba in March of 1815, Marchand tried unsuccessfully to stop Napoleon at Grenoble.
 When that failed, he retired to the country until Napoleon's second abdication, when he rejoined the army.
+Marchand briefly served as Minister of War from June 29th to July 8th in the aftermath of Napoleon's second abdication.
 The next year the Bourbons brought him to trial for abandoning Grenoble to Napoleon, but he was acquitted of all charges.
+Marchand officially retired from the army in 1825 and in 1837 he was named a Peer of France.

 Bibliography